folio-org/folio-helm/docker/bootstrap-superuser/Readme.md

 Internal OKAPI URL to use.
 Defaults to `http://okapi:9130`.

-### ONLY_PERMS
+### FLAGS

-Use to set up permissions for existing admin user.
-Add -e ONLY_PERMS='' to docker parameters.
+Use to set up flags to apply permissions.
+Add -e FLAGS='' to create admin user and apply perrmisions.
 Defaults to `--onlyperms`.